 Wakulla County Fire/Rescue provides Advanced Life Support (ALS) Emergency Patient Transport, Fire Suppression, Rescue, and Vehicle Extrication.
 These services are delivered from three Stations that are staffed 24 hours 7 days per week by professional Firefighters and Emergency Medical Technicians or Paramedics who are usually dually certified in both Fire and EMS.
-In 2016, we responded to over 3900 calls, utilizing the knowledge, skills and expertise of 25 full time and 14 part-time staff, 46 volunteer fire fighters and 48 volunteer support members.
-In addition to the three career-staffed Stations, there are ten additional Volunteer Fire Stations that house fire suppression equipment and trucks when needed in the outlying areas of the County.
+In 2018, we responded to over 4,000 calls for service, utilizing the knowledge, skills and expertise of 36 full time and 15 part-time staff, 20 volunteer fire fighters and 25 volunteer support members.
+In addition to the three career-staffed Stations, there are nine additional Volunteer Fire Stations that house fire suppression equipment and trucks when needed in the outlying areas of the County.
 The career members and the Volunteer Fire Departments continue to work together as one team to protect the residents and visitors of Wakulla County..

 Wakulla County Fire Rescue also provides Fire Prevention & Public Education services.
 As part of our Fire Prevention Program, Fire Rescue is committed to ensuring that our children learn about fire safety from a young age.
 We reach out to the local schools and childcare facilities to teach students fire safety and how to respond in an emergency.
-Fire Rescue also interacts with the Senior Citizens Center to provide smoke detector checks to citizens.
+We attend community events throughout the year, and partner with American Red Cross to install free smoke detectors in homes.

 There are two main sources of funding for Fire/Rescue: the Municipal Services Taxing Unit (MSBU) for fire services and EMS billing for emergency services and transport.